-Despite the impact of Covid, uncertainty across Europe, rising costs and challenging supply chains and labour markets, throughout 2021/22 Peak District Rural Housing Association continued to deliver against its key Business Plan objectives, and to contribute to the provision of affordable homes in the Peak District.
+Despite the pressures in the economy, rising costs and challenging supply chains and labour markets, throughout 2022/23 Peak District Rural Housing Association continued to deliver against its key Business Plan objectives, and to contribute to the provision of affordable homes in the Peak District.
 It appreciates the good relationships with Community Land Trusts, Parish Councils, District Councils and the Peak District National Park, which are key to its work.